-1. Verbal or written warning
+1. Issue a verbal or written warning

 In this case the witness would not be identified.

-2. Formal action
+2. Take formal action

 In this case, the witness must be prepared to give a written statement and appear in court if needed.
 The witness must be able to identify the owner and the dog and also give details of the date, time and circumstances of the offence.

 We have adopted the Anti-Social Behaviour Crime and Policing Act 2014.
-Under this legislation it is an offence to fail to clear up the mess made by a dog which is in your charge on any designated land in Selby District.
+Under this legislation it is an offence to fail to clear up the mess made by a dog which is in your charge on any designated land in Selby district.
 The maximum penalty for this offence is a fine of £1000.

-Designated land in Selby District is all land in the open air to which the public have a right of access either by payment or not.
+Designated land in Selby district is all land in the open air to which the public have a right of access either by payment or not.
 Exceptions to designated land, where there is no offence are:

 - Carriageways with a speed limit greater than 40 mph and the land running alongside them.